 Question: What do you use for time keeping at sea?
 If you use a wristwatch then which one?

-There are a number of features that we won’t do without:
+Here are the features that we won’t do without:

 - A large enough digital readout that we can see the time with our middle-aged eyes, even when we are tired and/or in dim light.